 The three-day Development Programme helps winners develop their organisations and their leaders.
 Informed by the rigorous assessment process for the awards, it is carefully tailored to the needs of each year’s award winners.
 It helps winners develop a range of leadership skills and gain knowledge in specialist areas such as:

-- financial management and governance
+- financial management, governance and risk

-- evaluation and knowledge spread
+- understanding evaluation and demonstrating impact

 - having difficult conversations and HR